logo

 Clayton State University

-Clayton State University offers an ABA-approved Associate of Applied Science (AAS) degree in Paralegal Studies through the Department of Social Science.
-The program curriculum requires students to complete the same range of paralegal courses offered in the certificate program along with general education courses for a total of 61-63 credits.
+Clayton State University offers an ABA-approved Associate of Science (AS) degree in Paralegal Studies through the Department of Social Science.
+The program curriculum requires students to complete the same range of paralegal courses offered in the certificate program along with general education courses for a total of 60 credits.
 Students can graduate from the program in as little as two years.
-The majority of the course requirements can be met online, although some courses may only be offered in the evening on-campus.
-Paralegal courses include Legal Research & Writing, Law Office Skills, and Legal Studies Capstone and general education requirements include English, Math, and Communications.
-Students can study full-time or part-time and can transfer credit towards the completion the university’s Bachelor of Arts (BA) in paralegal studies degree at a later date if desired.
+Most of the course requirements can be met online, although some courses may only be offered in the evening on campus.
+Paralegal courses include Legal Research & Writing, Law Office Skills, and Legal Studies Capstone, and general education requirements include English, Math, and Communications.
+Students can study full-time or part-time and may transfer credit towards the university’s Bachelor of Arts (BA) in paralegal studies degree at a later date if desired.

 Rio Salado College

-The online Associate in Applied Science (AAS) degree at Rio Salado College is a 64-credit degree program that takes two years to complete through full-time study, although part-time study is also possible.
+The online Associate in Applied Science (AAS) in Paralegal degree at Rio Salado College is a 65- to 70-credit degree program that takes two years to complete through full-time study, although part-time study is also possible.
 Multiple start dates are offered throughout the year and courses are offered in eight-week blocks.
-Students complete the 36-39 credits required for the paralegal certificate first and then choose six to nine additional electives such as Corporate Law for the Paralegal, Paralegals and Immigration Law, and US Constitution.
+Students complete the credits required for the paralegal certificate and choose electives such as Corporate Law for the Paralegal, Paralegals and Immigration Law, and US Constitution.
 The remaining 19 general education credits are comprised of English, math, and electives.
-Internship opportunities can also be arranged in the students’ local area.
+Internship opportunities can also be arranged in the student’s local area.
 Upon graduation, students are awarded both a certificate and an associate’s degree in paralegal studies.

 Frequently Asked Questions